FLASH SYNC SPEED!

 You will need to shoot a shoe mounted flash in manual mode or A mode as opposed to a TTL mode (the SB600 does not give you an A mode option).
 A mode gives you the option of letting the flash determine the amount of light to put out to match your f-stop.

-Regarding swapping out your aperture disks, I use f4 almost exclusively and change my ISO and shutter speeds to get the ambient light I need and play with my manual strobes or put my SB800 on A mode to get the flash light that I need.
-I suggest swapping out aperture disks to change the size and sharpness of your sweet-spot.
-Changing the sharpness is much more of a factor on LB2 thant LB1 as LB2 is still sharp and only slightly diffused wide open whereas LB1 is pretty impressionistic wide open.
+Regarding aperture, I use f/4 almost exclusively and change my ISO and shutter speeds to get the ambient light I need and play with my manual strobes or put my SB800 on A mode to get the flash light that I need.
+I suggest changing your aperture to change the size and sharpness of your sweet-spot or slice of focus.

 Professional photographers use more complex Flash equipment which can be combined with soft boxes and umbrellas.
 Photoflex sells this type of lighting and mainly assessories and offers some nice tutorials on how to use it, photoflexlightingschool.com.
 Other popular brands are Speedatron, Broncolor, White Lightning, Dynalite, and Photogenic.